vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

   <figcaption>Fig1. - Demo</figcaption>
 </figure>

 As you can see in the image above, there is a SignalR Core server that is subscribed to the database via SqlTableDependency.
-Also there is a console app client that is connected to the SignalR Core server througth TCP protocol and the web clients are conected via HTTP protocol.
+Also there is a console app client that is connected to the SignalR Core server through TCP protocol and the web clients are connected via HTTP protocol.
 The SignalR Core server performs the broadcast to all clients when any client perform a request or even when the database change.

 #### Understanding the Code

-First of all in oder to use SignalR Core we must reference the nuget package source for Asp.Net Core and Asp.Net Core Tools.
+First of all, in order to use SignalR Core we must reference the nuget package source for Asp.Net Core and Asp.Net Core Tools.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>